abhin4v/notes/2022/just-nix-podman-combo.md

 ```
 <center><em>justfile</em></center>

-And commands to run TinyCC on `hello.c`:
+And finally, the commands to run TinyCC on `hello.c`:

 ```
 __build-tcc: